 Certain destinations are located strategically between continents or regions, making them ideal stopover places.

-Consider Iceland for example, which sits conveniently between Europe and North America.
-In fact, part of Iceland’s huge success as a tourism destination has been to promote and facilitate this type of visit.
+For example, consider Iceland, which sits conveniently between Europe and North America.
+In fact, part of Iceland’s huge tourism success has been to promote and facilitate this type of visit.
 You can read more on Icelandair and WOWAir‘s websites.

-Another example are the Azores islands in the Atlantic, which are right between Europe and the US East Coast.
-Azores Airlines can connect cross-Atlantic travelers from Oakland, Boston, Toronto and Montreal to several major cities in Europe, with the option of adding a few days on the islands in between.
+Another example is the Azores islands in the Atlantic, which are right between Europe and the US East Coast.
+Azores Airlines can connect cross-Atlantic travelers from Oakland, Boston, Toronto, and Montreal to several major cities in Europe, with the option of adding a few days on the islands in between.

-Dubai is a place that not many travellers will go just for Dubai, but it probably makes for an interesting place to see for a day or two on your way to somewhere else.
+Dubai is a place not everyone may be interested in visiting just for Dubai, but it’s interesting to see as a stopover for a day or two on the way somewhere else.

-Singapore makes for a good stop in Southeast Asia, as its airport is incredibly well-connected globally and you can travel onwards to neighbouring countries on regional budget airlines.
+Singapore makes for a great stop in Southeast Asia, as its hub airport is incredibly well-connected in the region and globally.

 Going to Central America or the Caribbean?
-Try flying to Miami or Fort Lauderdale airports before continuing your journey a day or two later.
+Then try flying to Miami or Fort Lauderdale airports before continuing your journey a day or two later.

 London to Bangkok via Kazakhstan is another interesting one, as described here by Nomadic Notes.

 Check for special deals

-Some destinations promote themselves as a layover place, offering cool freebies to anyone who decides to stay for a while.
-These freebies usually come from airlines the operate from major (up-and-coming) hubs, though sometimes these offers come from the local tourism board.
+Certain destinations promote themselves as a layover place, offering cool freebies to anyone who decides to stay for a while.
+These freebies usually come from airlines that operate from major (up-and-coming) hubs.

 On my recent layover in Istanbul, I used a Turkish Airlines promotion that gives you up with a free hotel stay if your layover is at least 20 hours.
 As an economy class passenger, I could choose from a few different hotels, the most expensive of which normally cost 120 EUR a night.

-The following destinations offer free or discounted accommodation:
+The following destinations currently offer free or discounted accommodation:

 - Istanbul – free hotel on stays longer than 20 hours